matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ### `worker_name`

 A unique name for the worker.
 The worker needs a name to be addressed in further parameters and identification in log files.
+We strongly recommend giving each worker a unique `worker_name`.

 Example configuration:
 ```yaml